 That’s the message as 500 musical instruments played by the wind take over Portland to create the Harmonic Fields.

 Huge musical wind chimes, windmills with bells on and drums, played an unusual symphony against the backdrop of the Jurassic Coast.

-The Harmonic Fields or Champ Harmonique is the brainchild of musician Pierre Sauvageot and brought to the island by Inside Out Dorset as part of the Maritime Mix London 2012 Cultural Olympiad by the Sea.
+The Harmonic Fields or Champ Harmonique is the brainchild of musician Pierre Sauvageot and brought to the island by Inside Out Dorset as part of the Maritime Mix London 2012 Cultural Olympiad by

 The musical art installation will be open to the public every day until September 9 from noon to 7pm at Bowers Quarry, Portland.

 There are 26 musical instruments that form a trail with different letters of the alphabet as visitors move around the quarry.